What Is An Oxygen Sensor?

 - Manufacturers use gold-plated terminals on signal and reference connector pins.
 Additionally, it gives superior contact for even minute voltage/current signals.

 - A double laser-welded sensor body avoids moisture ingress to the sensor element/heater.

 - Manufacturers conduct the functional quality test on O2 sensors at 1000°C.

 - Manufacturers also test the ceramic thimble pressure at 420 bars to ensure integrity.

 - Oxygen sensor measuring element undergoes “gas permeation” testing during manufacturing.

 O2 Sensor Function:

-Furthermore, oxygen is very important for the human body.
-Similarly, it is also important to run the engine and get better performance.
-The oxygen sensor helps to maintain the “Ideal” air/fuel ratio 14.7:1 or Lambda 1.
+Furthermore, oxygen is essential for the human body.
+Similarly, running the engine is also crucial and getting better performance.
+The oxygen sensor helps maintain the “Ideal” air/fuel ratio of 14.7:1 or Lambda 1.
 It provides a lambda value of 1 throughout various engine operating conditions.
 Besides, it compares the amount of oxygen in the exhaust gas against the amount of oxygen in the atmosphere.
-With these differing amounts of oxygen, the oxygen sensor produces & sends a voltage output to the engine's fuel management system.
+With these differing amounts of oxygen, the oxygen sensor produces & sends a voltage output to the engine’s fuel management system.

 Note: Images (courtesy: respective manufacturers)